top of page

 I also suggest hand stretching, it makes a real difference to the feel and texture of your pizza base.
 Make sure you've cut your nails and check this video with tips for hand stretching:

-Ingredients (makes 2 large pizzas)
+Ingredients (makes 2 or 3 pizzas)

 For the dough: